RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Experimental Results

-\section{Ablation Studies}
+\subsection{Ablation Studies}

-We propose ablation studies of WRT and its variants.
-They are: \textbf{WRT} the standard Wedge-Ring Partition with two-stage training. \textbf{WRT$_{e2e}$} directly learns Wedge-Ring Partition without two-stage training. \textbf{WRT$_{sr}$} uses the same reward function during two training stages. \textbf{WRT$_{o}$} does not performing post refinement after ring-wedge partition is generated. \textbf{WRT$_{nfw}$} does not freezing the wedge action network during the second training stage.
-Results of variants are in Appendix.
+We ablate \ourmodel and its variants.
+Specifically: \textbf{\ourmodel} is the standard Wedge-Ring Partition with two-stage training. \textbf{\ourmodel$_{e2e}$} directly learns Wedge-Ring Partition without two-stage training. \textbf{\ourmodel$_{sr}$} uses the same reward function during two training stages. \textbf{\ourmodel$_{o}$} does not perform post refinement after ring-wedge partition is generated. \textbf{\ourmodel$_{nfw}$} does not freeze the wedge action network during the second training stage.
+Table \ref{tab:overall-ab} presents an ablation study that isolates the contribution of key components in \ourmodel.
+Removing either the ring-based or wedge-based partitioning primitives leads to a consistent degradation in performance, indicating that both components are necessary to capture complementary structural properties of the graph.
+Variants that relax the structured action space or replace it with more generic alternatives further exhibit noticeable drops, highlighting the importance of constraining the policy to domain-informed operations.
+In addition, ablations that modify the training strategy show that increased flexibility does not necessarily translate to better performance, and in some cases hinders learning due to inefficient exploration.
+Overall, these results demonstrate that \ourmodel's effectiveness arises from the combined design of structured actions and controlled optimization, rather than any single component in isolation.

-We give ablation studies in the following to show the effectiveness of proposed methods.
-The performance of ablation models are shown in Table \ref{tab:overall-ab} and \ref{tab:zeroshot-ab}.